-The following policies shall apply to all lands containing, or adjacent to lands containing, natural hazards:
+The following policies shall apply to all lands containing, or adjacent to lands containing, natural hazardsNatural Hazard areas identified on Schedule A, Schedule B-1 and Schedule B-2 of this Plan:

-- (1) All development or site alteration within natural hazard areas is subject to review by the appropriate conservation authority.
-Development and site alteration shall not be approved without notification from the appropriate conservation authority that the proposed development and site alteration can be permitted under conservation authority regulations (per the Conservation Authorities Act) and the regulatory requirements are being addressed by the design of the proposed development or site alteration. - (2) An amendment to this Official Plan is not required to modify the boundary of a designation that is solely associated with a natural hazard area if the modification is caused by the revision of a flood or fill line, as long as the changes are deemed suitable to Council after consultation with the appropriate conservation authority. - (3) Except for the Urban Settlement Areas of Dorchester and Thorndale, the Municipality has adopted a single zone approach for flood plain management.
-Under this approach, the entire area within a Regulatory Flood Plain is considered to be the floodway. - (4) Within the Urban Settlement Areas of Dorchester and Thorndale, the Municipality has adopted a two-zone approach for flood plain management to allow for some new development within the flood fringe areas of the flood plain.
+- (1) Uses may be natural hazard areas provided the use is not considered hazardous to life or property due to conditions such as unstable ground or soil, erosion, or possible flooding and subject to approval of the Conservation Authority having jurisdiction. - (1)(2)All development or site alteration within natural hazard areas is subject to review by the appropriate conservation authority.
+Development and site alteration shall not be approved without notification from the appropriate conservation authority that the proposed development and site alteration can be permitted under conservation authority regulations (per the Conservation Authorities Act) and the regulatory requirements are being addressed by the design of the proposed development or site alteration. - (23) An amendment to this Official Plan is not required to modify the boundary of a designation that is solely associated with a natural hazard area if the modification is caused by the revision of a flood or fill line, as long as the changes are deemed suitable to Council after consultation with the appropriate conservation authority.

+(3) (4) Except for the Urban Settlement Areas of Dorchester and Thorndale, the Municipality has adopted a single zone approach for flood plain management.
+Under this approach, the entire area within a Regulatory Flood Plain is considered to be the floodway.

+- (45) Within the Urban Settlement Areas of Dorchester and Thorndale, the Municipality has adopted a two-zone approach for flood plain management to allow for some new development within the flood fringe areas of the flood plain.
 In these areas, the flood way is defined as the land below the 100-year flood elevation.
 The flood fringe is the land that is between the limits of the Regulatory Flood Plain and the 100-year flood elevation (i.e., above and outside of the floodway).
-The floodway and flood fringe lines may be more precisely delineated in the Municipality's Zoning By-law. - (a) Development and site alteration is not permitted within the floodway. - (b) The Municipality or the proponent may, subject to the approval of the Upper Thames River Conservation Authority, more precisely determine the flood fringe area by completing a detailed flood depth and velocity assessment.
+The floodway and flood fringe lines may be more precisely delineated in the Municipality's Zoning By-law. - (a) Development and site alteration is not permitted within the floodway.

-Proponents of development or site alteration on lands adjacent to regulatory (5) flood plains, near 100-year erosion limits, or near watercourses (where the extent of the hazard has not been mapped) must demonstrate through site planning that vehicles and people will be able to safely enter or leave the development during times of emergency (such as a flood or storm event).
+- (b) The Municipality or the proponent may, subject to the approval of the Upper Thames River Conservation Authority, more precisely determine the flood fringe area by completing a detailed flood depth and velocity assessment. - (56) Proponents of development or site alteration on lands adjacent to regulatory flood plains, near 100-year erosion limits, or near watercourses (where the extent of the hazard has not been mapped) must demonstrate through site planning that vehicles and people will be able to safely enter or leave the development during times of emergency (such as a flood or storm event).
 The proponent's site planning must include consultation with the appropriate conservation authority before the Municipality will consider approving such development proposals.